DOS/360 and successors: DOS/VS

 DOS/VS was released in 1972.
 The first DOS/VS release was numbered "Release 28" to signify an incremental upgrade from DOS/360.
 It added virtual memory in support of the new System/370 series hardware.
 It used a fixed page table which mapped a single address space of up to 16 megabytes for all partitions combined.

 DOS/VS increased the number of partitions (separate simultaneous programs) from three (named Background, Foreground 1 and Foreground 2) to five (BG and F1 through F4) and allowed a system wide total of fifteen subtasks.

 DOS/VS was succeeded by DOS/VSE through z/VSE.

 DOS/VSE

 DOS/VSE was introduced in 1979 as an "extended" version of DOS/VS to support the new 4300 processors.

 The 4300 systems included a feature called ECPS:VSE that provided a single-level storage for both the processor and the I/O channels.
 DOS/VSE provided support for ECPS:VSE, but could also run on a System/370 without that feature.
 VSE was the last free version of DOS.

 VSE/AF

-VSE/Advanced Functions (VSE/AF) is a product that adds new device support and functionality to DOS/VSE.
-Many installations installed VSE/AF using products such as VSE System Installation Productivity Option/Extended (VSE System IPO/E), which combines DOS/VSE, VSE/AF and various other products.
+VSE/Advanced Functions (VSE/AF), prepared for 1983 delivery, added new device support and functionality to DOS/VSE.
+Many installations ran VSE/AF using products such as VSE System Installation Productivity Option/Extended (VSE System IPO/E), which combined DOS/VSE, VSE/AF and various other products.